 50. Timing the Sequences

-The amount of time between emails is pretty important.
-If a contact sees your first email but loses track without clicking, they may be more inclined to click if you send them another email 24 hours later.
-Or, it could annoy too many people and cause your sequence to tank.
+The time between emails is crucial.
+If a contact receives your first email, but does not click on it, they are more inclined to do so if you send them another one 24 hours later.
+Alternatively, sending out too many messages may annoy too many individuals and cause your sequence to fail.

 51. Including Previous Emails Vs. Not: Along the same lines as using “re:” or not.
 If you don’t include previous emails, make sure that each email has a link to your offer.